kamathsachin/project-python/README.md

-## This folder contains python projects that I created while learning Python.
-They are same as the course material that I referred to with some minor changes.
+This folder contains python projects that I created while learning Python.
+The project ideas are from the material I referred to for learning Python.

+## Day 1 - Band Name Generator:
+This project is created to demonstrate usage of print, input and string concatenation.
+It takes the city name and pet name as input and concatenates them to create a name that could be your band name.